clockworksspheres/wNp/src/docs/osNotes/macosNotes/setUpForBuilding.md

-# Set Up For Building
+# Set Up For Building on macOS

 ## Install the macos Command Line Tools